BentBr/rusty_dev_tool/README.md

 - `test`: for adding and enhancing tests

 Furthermore, please make sure to add a proper description to your commit message.
 PRs must successfully past tests + clippy checks.
 Make sure to cover your accordingly.

+## Official todos on the roadmap (the next ones)
+- ~~Adding basic commands: start, stop, shell~~ ✅
+- ~~Adding update functionality~~ ✅
+- Adding support for environments (shelling into remote k8s setups)
+- Adding support for custom commands
+- Adding support for completions on terminals
+- Adding some generic db connection option(s)
+- Adding support for windows... (maybe).
+Dunno what works atm and what not ;)
+- Adding docker build alias for local Dockerfile (to only build the image)

 ##
 ##